earroyoron/clarity-assignment-2020/README.md

  and maybe using a **map-reduce** (each consumer did their metrics and when we need the report we reduce all)

- - Implement the problem with some reactive-streams framework (JavaRx, Reactor, Akka Streams,...) as my solution is a very simple approach that do not fully comply with that specification.
+ - Implement the problem with the reactive-streams API and a framework that implements it: JavaRx, Reactor, Akka Streams,...
+ Actually my solution is a very simple approach that do not fully comply with that specification.

 # References